footloosejava/goto/README.md

 # goto

 ## Using goto in Java has never been easier!
-REAL GOTOS not fake gotos and lame immitations.
+Real gotos - not fake gotos and lame immitations.

-A library that supports the use of goto in Java programming with some advanced Fortran style goto uses and full debugging support.
+A library that supports the use of goto in Java programming with advanced Fortran style goto uses and full debugging support.

 On-the-fly bytecode modification enables simple and advanced goto constructs in Java.
 (Not that you should ... [evil grin] ... but now you can [you probably shouldn't] !